kartva/kartva/README.md

 - employed as a Research Assistant working with [Prof. Suresh Jagannathan](https://www.cs.purdue.edu/homes/suresh/) working on optimizing MRDTs.
 - employed as a Teaching Assistant for Data Structures.
 - employed as a developer teaching assistant for Programming in C. I created test modules for course assignments.
-- went to the [Midwest Programming Languages Summit](https://pl.cs.uchicago.edu/PLSummit/2024/) at UChicago and met many interesting people!

 - (Relevant) classes:
   - Programming Languages.
 Assignments included: